-The Company participates in three defined benefit pension plans, the WPD Group segment of the industry-wide Electricity Supply Pension Scheme ("ESPS"), the Infralec 1992 Pension Scheme ("Infralec 92") and the Western Power Utilities Pension Scheme ("WPUPS").
+The Company participates in one defined benefit pension plan, which is a section of the industry-wide Electricity Supply Pension Scheme ("ESPS").
 The ESPS scheme is, with very limited exception, closed to new members.
 A defined contribution plan is offered to new employees.
-Neither the Infralec 92 nor the WPUPS schemes have active members.
+The Company also has an unfunded pension liability in respect of previous executives.

 The ESPS is a group defined benefit pension plan that shares risks between entities under common control.
-Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with NGED South West.
-The net defined benefit cost and net deficit of the plan have been allocated to NGED South West and NGED South Wales in accordance with pensionable salaries.
+Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with NGED West Midlands.
+The net defined benefit cost and net deficit of the plan have been allocated to NGED East Midlands and NGED West Midlands in accordance with pensionable salaries.